pohlai88/aibos_v6_vanilla/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` to see your application.
+Visit `http://localhost:3000` to access the internal login portal.

 ### 4. Build for Production